Nov 2023: 1-year delay on the SAF-T Accounting to 2025

 SAF-T (PT) includes monthly XML submissions, reconciled to the VAT return.
 There is also an annual reporting summary requirement.
 Data must be prepared on Autoridade Tributária e Aduaneira (AT) approved software, and submitted by the 20th of the month after the reporting period.
 At present, there are three Portuguese ledgers:

-- VAT invoice reporting – The electronic VAT return in SAFT-PT format must be submitted before the 12th of each month.
+- Billing reporting – The electronic VAT return in SAFT-PT format must be submitted before the 5th (previously 12th) of each month.
 The authorities require that the files be generated sequentially and go through an encryption process in which the electronic signature of the previous invoice is implemented as a control system for the file creation process.
+From 2023 foreign Portugal SAF-T requirements include SAF-T billing

 - Transport documents – Data in real time to the Tax and Customs Authority of Portugal.
 The solution automatically receives the code and integrates it into the transport document.
 This code allows the movement of goods.